Cougar Town season 3: Production

 On January 10, 2011 ABC renewed Cougar Town for a third season, which was set to premiere sometime in midseason.
 In November 2011, ABC announced Cougar Towns third season would be cut from 22 episodes to 15.
 On January 17, 2012, ABC announced the series would return on Tuesday, February 14 at 8:30pm/7:30c, following Tim Allen's Last Man Standing.

 The producers had been promoting the show by having the cast making cameos in other ABC shows, like Castle, Grey's Anatomy, Body of Proof, The Middle, Happy Endings, and Private Practice.
-On January 9, 2012 Michael Ausiello, from TV Line, reported that the season finale would focus on Jules and Grayson's wedding day.
+On January 9, 2012 Michael Ausiello, from TVLine, reported that the season finale would focus on Jules and Grayson's wedding day.

 Casting

-On September 9, 2011 it was reported that Sarah Chalke, who previously worked with the show's creators in Scrubs, will have a major arc as a photography professor at Travis' college and love interest for Bobby.
-On October 26, 2011, it was reported that other actors from Scrubs, Zach Braff and Robert Maschio, will also guest star in the show, while Sam Lloyd and Ken Jenkins will be reprising their roles from the previous season.
+On September 9, 2011 it was reported that Sarah Chalke, who previously worked with the show's creators in Scrubs, would have a major arc as a photography professor at Travis' college and love interest for Bobby.
+On October 26, 2011, it was reported that other actors from Scrubs, Zach Braff and Robert Maschio, would also guest star in the show, while Sam Lloyd and Ken Jenkins would be reprising their roles from the previous season.
 On December 19, 2011 it was reported that Edwin Hodge was cast as a love interest for Laurie, a military man whom Laurie dates through Skype.
-On January 27, 2012 it was announced that Courteney Cox's ex-husband and executive producer of the series David Arquette will guest star in the season finale as a helpful hotel concierge.
+On January 27, 2012 it was announced that Courteney Cox's ex-husband and executive producer of the series David Arquette would guest star in the season finale as a helpful hotel concierge.
 This would mark the 6th collaboration between Cox and Arquette, as they both starred in the 1996 horror flick Scream and its three sequels and Arquette guest starred in the third season of Friends.